annalatyeva/latyeva_fuse8_test-task/README.md

 - Focused input field for immediate user interaction.
 - Automatic API requests trigger when more than three characters are entered.
 - Each character card links to a unique page based on the URL field from the API.
-- Informative message when no results are found
+- Informative message when no results are found.

 ## Design